bikos13/PHPRestaurant/README.md

         "foodDescription" => "This massive, tender, juicy ribeye ...", // Make sure Description have around the same character length to avoid styling problems
         "foodPrice" => "50" // Price

-In Addition, use the currency symbol of your liking at functions/foodCataloging.php Line 35 (Instructions included in file)
+In Addition, use the currency symbol of your liking at functions/foodCataloging.php Line 35 (Instructions included in file).

-3) Project Status
+For any definition please hit me straight ahead.

-Alpha version, it's not working after registration or login proccess, although registration in DB works!
+This was just my first Rookie project and I keep it as my entry trophy!

-Readme File Under Development ...
+This file can be improved through your commenting too Thanks everybody in advance!